-FMFC has a commitment to support agricultural education programs that inspire, educate, and cultivate future generations of farmers, agricultural leaders and natural resource stewards.
-We are proud to sponsor programs like the Center for Land-Based Learning, 4-H and FFA as they provide important tools for helping young people grow.
-Below are some of the positive results:
+FMFC has a commitment to support agricultural education programs that inspire, educate, and cultivate future generations of farmers, agricultural leaders, and natural resource stewards.
+FMFC is proud to support programs like the Center for Land-Based Learning, California Ag in the Classroom, and 4-H and Future Farmers of America as they provide important tools for helping young people grow.
+Student members of these programs learn not only skills like growing crops and raising animals, but also business and interview skills, and they build character traits that prepare them for a future in any career.
+The following are some of the positive results:

-- Fair Participation FMFC has allocated budget funds to contribute to 4-H and FFA livestock purchases at fairs throughout the Central Valley.
-During 2022, in addition to fair sponsorships, belt buckles, and animal purchases; FMFC staff members volunteered countless hours as Ag Youth Leaders, judging fair events, preparing and cooking meals for fair participants and assisting and coordinating livestock auctions. - Grants At our springtime Annual Meeting we award three to five \$500 grants to the Ag programs associated with the high schools or 4-H programs located in our loan servicing area (LSA).
-The awards are based upon activities completed by the group for the betterment of their community and the best efforts by a group or individual within the program at the state or national level.
-In 2022, we awarded five grants to local 4-H and FFA programs and will continue this for the planning period. - Awards Each year, FMFC sponsors the banking and finance competition for FFA's California West Central Section and East Fresno Madera Section.
-The competition is directed toward agriculture and finance.
-The winners receive \$500 from FMFC for future college expenses.
+- Fair Participation Each year, FMFC allocates funds to contribute to 4-H and FFA events throughout the Central Valley.
+During 2023, in addition to monetary fair sponsorships, belt buckles, and animal purchases, FMFC staff members volunteered numerous hours as ag youth leaders, judging fair events, preparing and serving meals to youth livestock competition participants, and assisting and coordinating livestock auctions. - Grants Each year at our annual meeting in the spring, FMFC awards three to five \$500 grants to FFA programs within the local high schools or 4-H programs located within our LSA.
+An application is sent to club leaders and directors across the valley, and winners are selected from the applications submitted.
+The awards are based upon activities completed by the group for the betterment of their community, as well as the best efforts by a group or individual within the program at the state or national level in animal, equipment or crop judging/showmanship, public speaking, or parliamentary procedure.
+In 2023, we awarded five grants to local 4-H and FFA programs and will continue this for the planning period. - Education Each year, FMFC sponsors banking and finance competitions for FFA's California West Central Section and East Fresno Madera Section.
+Agriculture and finance study guides are sent to each group about four weeks prior to their scheduled exam competitions.
+Members of our staff volunteer their time to visit the school sites and administer the exams.
+The winners receive a \$250 scholarship check from FMFC for future college expenses.
+We will continue this program for the planning period.